ayoub-bousetta/ShopiYo/README.md

 ## Files for the challenge are located at /dist => [Index,+css+js files](https://github.com/ayoub-bousetta/ShopiYo/tree/master/dist)

+-> Please Consider to disable the "reduce data usage" on your Chrome (Android Browser), in order for $request->ip to work and get the real IP address instead of Google servers proxy.

 ### Getting Started

 All Files are found on this repo separated as branches, so you can get whatever you like from the project. :high_brightness: